natewatson999/node-virustotal/README.md

 ### makePrivateConnection.submitUrlForScanning()
 This is identical to makePublicConnection.submitUrlForScanning(), except without the task spooling.

+### makePrivateConnection.retrieveUrlAnalysis()
+This version is very different from its counterpart in the public and honeypot API.
+What it's actually used for is identical though.
+This version has 5 or 6 parameters.
+The first parameter is the URL that a report is wanted on.
+The second and third parameters are the usual response and error callback functions with the usual parameters.
+The next one is a boolean variable which indicates if the script should request that Virustotal rescan the URL.
+The next boolean variable is if you want the extended data, with false giving the same output you'd get with public and honeypot mode; and true giving extra sandbox information.
+The final parameter is optional.
+If the final parameter is not specified; then if Virustotal doesn't have results for the URL yet, then the function will keep retrying every 5 minutes until it gets results.
+If the function is specified; then if Virustotal hasn't scanned the URL yet, then the function will be fired with the response body as the only parameter.

 ### makePrivateConnection example
 ```
 var con = vt.makePrivateConnection();